30 Surprising Things You Should Never Put in the Garbage

 When medications aren't disposed of properly, they can end up in the water supply or even in the wrong hands.
 Thankfully, the U.S. Drug Enforcement Administration (DEA) holds National Prescription Drug Take-Back events nationwide where you can safely dispose of unused and unwanted prescriptions.
 And if you miss this event when it happens in your area, don't fret; most municipalities also have controlled substance public disposal locations that are available to the public all year round.

 Though your knife may no longer be good to you, for safety reasons, you shouldn't simply put it in your garbage can.
-But luckily, there are plenty of alternatives.
+Luckily, there are plenty of alternatives.

 Loose Broken Glass